 - Place the onion in a food processor and use the pulse function to chop it finely.
 Remove and set aside.
 In the same food processor, add the tomatoes and chop into a rough purée.

 - Select the high Sauté setting on the Instant Pot.
 Once hot, add the oil and onions and sauté until the onions turn lightly golden, about 8 minutes.
 Add the garlic and ginger and sauté until the raw smell disappears, about 30 seconds.
 Deglaze the pan with 2 tbsp of water.
-Add the chicken and fry it until it changes color, about 5 minutes, deglazing the pan if it starts to stick to the bottom.
+Add the chicken and fry it until it changes color, about 5 minutes.
+Deglaze the pan if it starts to stick to the bottom.
 Add the whole spices, ground spices, salt, green chili pepper, and tomato.
 Sauté for 1-2 minutes, then add the potatoes along with 1 cup of water, or more, depending on how much curry you want.
 Mix well.

-- Once safe to do so, open the lid and taste and adjust salt.
+- Open the lid and taste and adjust salt.
 Garnish with garam masala and cilantro.
 Stir gently as the potatoes will be very tender.
 Serve with rice, roti, or naan.